 Judging

-The PRINZ Awards judging panel is comprised of PR, marketing, and advertising industry professionals.
-The judges are selected from international, national and regionally diverse backgrounds, as well as inhouse, agency, and government backgrounds, to ensure a representative sample from the communications industry.
-The judging process will be overseen by our PRINZ Awards Chief Judges, Denise Mackay FPRINZ, APR and Andrew Pirie, FPRINZ.
+The PRINZ Awards judging panels are comprised of senior PR and Communications professionals.
+The judges are selected from international, national and regionally diverse backgrounds, as well as in-house, agency, and government backgrounds, to ensure a representative sample from the communications industry.

 Judging Process